-Where the Respondent indicates that he or she contests the charges, and after the investigative report has been finalized and copies provided to the Respondent (and the alleged victim, where applicable) the case shall be set for hearing; however, in cases with an alleged victim, the alleged victim and Respondent may agree to attempt an informal resolution, except where deemed inappropriate by the Vice President for Student Life and Dean of Students, or his/her designee.
+Where the Respondent contests the charges, and after the investigative report has been finalized and copies provided to the Respondent and the Complainant (where applicable and permissible by law) the case shall be set for hearing; however, in cases with a Complainant, the Complainant and Respondent may have the option of selecting informal resolution, except where deemed inappropriate by the Associate Vice President for Student Engagement and Well-being/Dean of Students, (or their designee) or the System Director.

 Where a case is not resolved through informal means, the charges shall be heard either by an Administrator or a Student Conduct Panel.
-Notice of the date, time, and location of the hearing, shall be provided to the Respondent (and the alleged victim, where applicable) at least five (5) business days prior to the hearing.
+Notice of the date, time, and location of the hearing, shall be provided to the Respondent and the Complainant (where applicable) at least five (5) Business Days prior to the hearing.
 Hearings shall be conducted in person or via conferencing technology as reasonably available.

 The following standards will apply to any such hearing, whether before an Administrator or a Student Conduct Panel:

-- The Respondent shall have the right to present witnesses and evidence to the hearing officer or panel.
+- The Respondent and Complainant (where applicable) shall have the right to present Witnesses and evidence to the hearing officer or panel.
 Witness testimony, if provided, shall pertain to knowledge and facts directly associated with the case being heard.
-The Respondent and Complainant (where applicable) shall have the right to confront any Witnesses, including the other party, by submitting written questions to the panel or Student Conduct Administrator for consideration; however, the parties’ Advisor may actively advise and assist in drafting those questions.
-The Student Conduct Administrator or panel shall ask the questions as written, and will limit questions only if they are unrelated to determining the validity of the charge leveled against the Respondent(s).
+The Respondent and Complainant (where applicable) shall have the right to confront any Witnesses, including the other party, by submitting written questions to the Hearing Officer or Hearing Panel for consideration.
+Advisors may actively assist in drafting questions.
+The Hearing Officer or Hearing Panel shall ask the questions as written and will limit questions only if they are unrelated to determining the veracity of the charge leveled against the Respondent(s).
 In any event, the Hearing Officer or Hearing Panel shall err on the side of asking all submitted questions and must document the reason for not asking any particular questions.

 - The Institute shall maintain documentation of the proceedings, which may include written findings of fact, transcripts, audio recordings and/or video recordings.

-- Following a hearing, both the Respondent (and alleged victim, where applicable) shall be provided a written decision of the outcome and any resulting sanctions.
+- Following a hearing, both the Respondent and Complainant (where applicable) shall be provided a written decision of the outcome and any resulting sanctions.
 The decision shall include details on how to appeal, as outlined below.
 Additionally, the written decision shall summarize the evidence in support of the sanction.
 The same form will be completed, regardless of whether the student opts for a student panel or an administrative hearing.

 a.
 Administrative Resolution

-The Student Conduct Administrator renders a decision of 1) Not Responsible, which closes the case, or 2) Responsible for one or more violations with an appropriate Sanction, and, as warranted, one or more from among the Supplementary Requirements.
-The Respondent, after being notified of the Student Conduct Administrator’s decision, may submit an appeal to the Vice President for Student Life and Dean of Students according to the appeal procedures described in Section G.
+The Student Conduct Administrator renders a decision of: 1) Not Responsible, which closes the case, or 2) Responsible for one or more violations with an appropriate Sanction, and, as warranted, one or more from among the Supplementary Requirements.
+The Respondent, after being notified of the Student Conduct Administrator’s decision, may submit an appeal to the Associate Vice President for Student Engagement and Well-being/Dean of Students according to the appeal procedures described in Section H.

 b.
 Student Conduct Panel